Apples to Apples - The Myth of New Construction or Remodeling Cost per Square Foot

 When clients begin researching a builder or remodeler for their home; most often the first question asked is – “What is your price per square foot?”
 Most people believe this is the best way to get an idea of what it will cost to build or remodel their home.
 The misconception is the potential customer believing that a builder or remodeler can give them an accurate ballpark price based on another home they saw on the builder’s website, or on social media – because the square footage is similar.

-Unfortunately – this isn’t the right question to ask a builder or remodeler when starting to develop a long relationship.
-What is really happening is the builder or remodeler (who has most likely been cold called by the prospective client, sight unseen of any drawings or specs; and without the customer performing any due diligence on the builder or remodeler) is being forced with that question to give a starting point to at least capture the potential clients confidence, only of which then erodes like a snow ball in south Texas in the hot sun once the builder sees the plans and begins giving true costs (which are often higher) and the potential client is still stuck on the original price quoted as if it were gospel.
+Unfortunately – this is not the right question to ask a builder or remodeler when starting to develop a long relationship.
+What is really happening is the builder or remodeler (who has frequently been cold-called by the prospective client, sight unseen of any drawings or specs; and without the customer performing any due diligence on the builder or remodeler) is now being forced with that question to give a starting point to at least capture the potential client’s confidence.
+If he does that though, it will then melt like a snowball in south Texas in the hot sun once the builder sees the plans and begins giving true costs (which are always higher) and the potential client is still stuck on the original price quoted as if it were the Gospel of Mark.

 The REAL Factors That Make Up Price Per Square Foot:

-Will your house cost $150 per square foot, $200 per square foot or $300 per square foot to build or remodel?
-It’s impossible to say based on a builder or remodeler not seeing any finished blue prints, not having any idea of interior or exterior specifications etc. Size of the home and property size is not enough to gage a ballpark price per square foot from; even though builders and remodelers will try to give you an idea.
-This figure will change, and will most likely increase.
+Will your house cost $200 per square foot or $1,500 per square foot or $7,000 per square foot to build or remodel?
+It is impossible to say based on a builder or remodeler not seeing any finished blueprints, not having any idea of interior or exterior specifications, etc.

-If you choose to go this route, you will end up feeling like you’ve fallen for the “bait and switch” when the builder or remodeler tells you the initial price per square foot given over the phone has now increased and you’ve just spent weeks in the courtship process.
-Even if it’s increased by only $20 a square foot, multiply that by 3500 s.f., and that’s an increase of $70,000!
-Any builder or remodeler that gives you a price per square foot over the phone without having seen the finished working plans from your architect or designer, hasn’t met with you, hasn’t walked your property etc., is NOT providing you with a professional and honest answer, and you should prepare yourself for unhappy surprises.
+If you choose to go this route, you will end up feeling like you might have fallen for the “bait and switch” when the builder or remodeler tells you the initial price per square foot given over the phone has now increased and you have just spent weeks (or months) in the courtship process.
+Even if it is increased by only $50 a square foot, multiply that by an average size house 3,500 s.f., and that is an increase of $175,000!
+Any builder or remodeler that gives you a price per square foot over the phone without having seen the finished working plans from your architect or designer, or has not met with you, or has not walked your property etc., is NOT providing you with a professional and honest answer ~ and you should prepare yourself for unhappy surprises.

 All Rooms Are Not Created Equal: